kstenerud/concise-encoding/cbe-specification.md

 Alignment
 ---------

 Applications may require data to be aligned in some cases.
 For example, some processors cannot read unaligned multibyte data types without compiler intervention.
 Others can read the data unaligned, but may take more processing time to do so.
-An encoder could be tuned to insert PADDING bytes when encoding certain types.
+An encoder could be tuned to insert `padding` bytes when encoding certain types.

 This can be especially beneficial for arrays, where the cost of a little upfront padding overhead makes the entire array more efficient to read on certain architectures.